What is a Handcar?

 Do you offer group discounts?

-We offer a 10% discount for WEEKDAY group tours of 5 or more railbikes.
-We do not offer weekend group discounts.
-If you are interested in booking a weekday group please contact us.
+We offer a 10% discount for group tours of 6 or more handcars.
+If you are interested in booking a group please contact us.

 Is it worth the money?

-Judging from our reviews our customers sure think so.
+We are new to Idaho, but previously we operated our handcars in the Monterey, California area for almost four years.
+During that time our handcars fleet was sold out every weekend and they were very popular.
 Any pre-conceptions of what our tours will be like might as well be tossed out.
 The most common response from customers after our tours is “This was way better than I thought it would be.”
 Twenty percent of our business comes from word-of-mouth.

-Railbike and handcar tours are extremely expensive to host with the costs involved with building a fleet of cars and expenses associated with operating and maintaining a railroad next to the ocean.
-Each of our carefully engineered and handcrafted handcars and railbikes are just shy of $30,000 to build.
+Handcar tours are extremely expensive to host with the costs involved with building a fleet of cars and expenses associated with operating an outdoor recreational business.
+Each of our carefully engineered and handcrafted handcars cost over $46,000 to build and they are a joy to ride.

 Can I cancel or reschedule my tour?